 Musicology studies of Tenerife folklore by Carmen Nieves led to profound, academic research of ancient Guanche folklore and religious cults, such as their folk dances of Tajarastes, Tanganillos, Saltonas, to name just a few.
 In fact, it would have been great to trace the book by Carmen Nieves Luis to learn more about it.
 However, this academic literature seems to be out of print or sold out right now.

 I am excited to show you the following video with young attractive people from Tenerife who are engaged with typical music for traditional Seguidillas and Saltonas.
 Most of the young ladies and men are extremely talented singers, as you may notice.
+So sorry, this video has been removed and hopefully I will find it for you somewhere else.
+Its replacement is a compromise but seems to be related to the Gorgojo, at least.

-The Gorgojo dance of Tenerife
+The Gorgojo of folk dance of Tenerife

 The most startling characteristics of Guanche ethnic dances and folk music